 Granada to Managua – Bus Cost

-A ticket from Granda to Manague will cost you 25 cordobas.
-We were also charged 25 cordobas for two 40 litre backpacks that sat on the dashboard while we travelled.
-WAY more comfortable than sitting on our laps.
-The fare is displayed on the bus, up in front of the driver
+A ticket from Granda to Managua will cost you 33 cordobas.
+We were also charged the same price for two 40-litre backpacks that sat on the dashboard while we traveled.
+Others report being charged the price of a seat for a backpack.
+I guess it depends on how big your pack is.
+The fare is displayed on the bus, up in front of the driver.

 Managua to Leon Bus

+How to get from Managua to Leon is really easy.
 As you get off your microbus from Granada in the Managua UCA “station”.
 There are different Managua bus stations depending on where you are going.
 If you’re looking on a map you need Managua UCA – (which is more like a layby with food stalls and covered areas for other buses), just keep walking in the direction that the bus was going.
 Within 10 feet or so you’ll see signs above and to the right for Managua to Leon Nicaragua.
-These buses run from around 5am until around 8pm.
+These Managua Leon buses run from around 5am until around 8pm.

 This bus station is a location for other cities as well.
 It took us less than 15 seconds to spot the Managua to Leon buses.
 Again they’re mini/microbuses.
 However, these ones have AIR CONDITIONING.
 It may be because Leon is Nicaragua’s second hottest city (it was 36 degrees when we arrived!), but it will be welcome anyways.

 These micro buses do NOT have specific backpack storage areas.
+Your pack will go on your knees.
 So you’ll want to try and get the FRONT SEATS, where there’s a little more legroom.
 Or pay for a seat for your bags.
 We didn’t.
 Our 40-litre Ospreys go on our laps (albeit somewhat uncomfortably when we’re on the back seat of the bus again).
 Tickets on this bus cost 54 Cordobas.
 The trip from Managua to Leon took about 90 minutes.
 We then walked to our hotel from the bus station.
 You can get off before the bus station.

 We ended up in the back seat between Managua and Leon.
 Where the air con reached us.
 Almost.